Adobe-Marketing-Cloud/aep-sdks-documentation/foundation-extensions/adobe-experience-platform-assurance/README.md

 pod 'AEPAssurance','~>3.0'
 ```

-Import the Assurance extension along with the other Adobe Mobile extensions:
+Import the Assurance extension along with the other Adobe Mobile SDK extensions:

 #### Swift